cognativ-inc/developers-handbook/react.md

 ### Improving Component Design: Avoid Prop Chaining in React

 Learn how to enhance the readability and maintainability of your React components by avoiding prop chaining.
 Prop chaining, where props are passed down through multiple levels of components, can lead to code that is difficult to understand and maintain.
-Instead, consider using techniques like prop drilling, context API, or component composition to pass data to components more efficiently and maintain a clear component hierarchy.
+Instead, consider using alternative techniques like context API or component composition to pass data to components more efficiently while maintaining a clear and concise component hierarchy.

 This tutorial provides guidance on identifying and refactoring instances of prop chaining, promoting cleaner and more scalable component design.

 ```typescript
 // ParentComponent.js